First published in "Hallo Friends", Deutsche Welle

 traditional clay Nativity figures.

-Ancient patterns are still copied and traditional motifs are still used but
+Ancient patterns are still copied and traditional motifs are still used

-well-known porcelain and ceramic designers are encouraged time and again to
+well-known porcelain and ceramic designers are encouraged time and

-design new pottery collections that are based on traditional forms and patterns.
+design new pottery collections that are based on traditional forms and

-The local authorities and the pottery industry support this development by
+The local authorities and the pottery industry support this development

 staging ceramic competitions that are becoming more and more popular.
 A